Yandex Cloud

 If you connect to a cluster from within its cloud network, configure security groups both for the cluster and the connecting host.

-• Even if the cluster and host are in the same security group, rules allowing traffic between them must be in place to establish a connection to the cluster from that host.
-By default, such rules are included in the security group created together with the cloud network.
-They are the Self rules that allow unlimited traffic within a security group.
+• Even if the cluster and host share the same security group, you still need rules allowing traffic between them to be able to connect to the cluster from the host.
+By default, such rules are included in the security group created along with the cloud network.
+These are the Self rules that allow unlimited traffic within the security group.

-• Security group settings only affect whether it will be possible to connect to the cluster.
+• Security group settings only determine whether connecting to the cluster is possible.
 They do not affect cluster features, such as replication, sharding, and backups.

-For more information, see the Virtual Private Cloud documentation.
+For more information, see this Virtual Private Cloud article.

 Was the article helpful?